 Meta AI Video Similarity Challenge

-The ability to identify and track content on social media platforms, called content tracing, is crucial to the experience of users on these platforms.
-Previously, Meta AI and DrivenData hosted the Image Similarity Challenge, in which participants developed state-of-the-art models capable of accurately detecting when an image was derived from a known image.
+The ability to identify and track content on social media platforms, called content tracing, is crucial to the experience of billions of users on these platforms.
+Previously, Meta AI and DrivenData hosted the Image Similarity Challenge in which participants developed state-of-the-art models capable of accurately detecting when an image was derived from a known image.
 The motivation for detecting copies and manipulations with videos is similar — enforcing copyright protections, identifying misinformation, and removing violent or objectionable content.

 Manual content moderation has challenges scaling to meet the large volume of content on platforms like Instagram and Facebook, where tens of thousands of hours of video are uploaded each day.
 Accurate and performant algorithms are critical in flagging and removing inappropriate content.
 This competition allows you to test your skills in building a key part of that content tracing system, and in so doing contribute to making social media more trustworthy and safe for the people who use it.